kcarino17/DH150-UX/README.md

 **7. Flexibility and efficiency of use**
    - There are no accelerators apparent in the website.
 Some possible accelerators could be an advanced search option, which would allow users to look for articles using things like date published, author, or editor rather than just topic. **(2)**
+   - The sidebars of the website are provide quick suggestions for articles that are trending on the website, which may help users to browse through and find articles/information they were not otherwise looking for.

 **8. Aesthetic and minimalist design**
    - The website uses a simple, consistent color scheme and easy to read font.
 This is good for making the website pleasing to the eye and navigable!